CyanTabby/ResoniteModLoader/README.md

         ResoniteModLoader.dll
 ```

-Note that the libraries can also be in the root of the Resonite install directory if you prefer, but the loading of those happens outside of NML itself.
+Note that the libraries can also be in the root of the Resonite install directory if you prefer, but the loading of those happens outside of RML itself.

 ## Finding Mods